-The Minister of Health, Dr David Clark announced a wide-ranging review designed to future-proof our health and disability services and has appointed Ms Heather Simpson as Chair to lead the Review alongside an Expert Panel.
+The Minister of Health, Dr David Clark announced a wide-ranging review designed to future-proof our health and disability services appointing Ms Heather Simpson as Chair to lead the Review alongside an Expert Panel.

 Naku iti nei